-For five extremely trying centuries, sexists have libeled feminists – meaning women who dare to fight for their own rights – as sexless, humorless, man-haters.
-But these lies couldn’t be farther from the truth:
+For centuries, sexists have libeled women who dare to fight for their own rights – or feminists – as sexless, humorless man-haters.
+But these lies couldn’t be farther from the truth.

-From her early days as a feminist campus activist in the 1970s to the pioneering legal work she does today, Dr. Ann Olivarius has spent four decades joyfully, doggedly, and profitably fighting in the feminist trenches.
-Through study, work, protest, and mind-expanding relationships with courageous feminist thinkers, Olivarius has learned women need to have three things on their side to achieve full equality: the law, money, and laughter.
+From her early days as a feminist campus activist in the 1970s to the pioneering legal work she does today, Dr Ann Olivarius KC (Hon) OBE has spent four decades joyfully, doggedly, and profitably fighting in the feminist trenches.
+Through study, protest, work, and relationships with courageous feminist thinkers such as Catherine MacKinnon and Gloria Steinem, Ann has concluded that women need three things on their side to achieve full equality: the law, money, and laughter.

-Politically, Olivarius has been a quiet pioneer.
-In 2015, Olivarius provided early, crucial support to the founding of the Women’s Equality Party, the first British political party to adopt an explicitly feminist platform.
-In the London 2016 mayoral elections, the party received one vote for every 22 votes cast, an impressive feat considering the party’s youth.
-The Women’s Equality Party shares Olivarius’ commitment to lobbying for the Nordic Model of legislation on prostitution, which criminalizes the purchase of sex but, crucially, not its sale.
+Politically, Ann provided early support to the founding of the Women’s Equality Party, the first British political party to adopt an explicitly feminist platform.
+In the London 2016 mayoral elections, the newly-formed party impressively received one vote for every 22 votes cast.
+The Conservative and Labour Parties have adopted many of its policies, which is a success of a different sort.
+The Women’s Equality Party shares Ann’s commitment to lobbying for the Nordic Model of legislation on prostitution, which criminalizes the mainly-male purchase of sex but, crucially, not its mainly-female sale.

 In 2019, Ann was awarded a Lifetime Achievement Award from YaleWomen for her work throughout her career fighting for gender equity and a more just society.
 Two years later, she was the recipient of the Yale Undergraduate Lifetime Achievement Award, which stated: